segmentio/segment-docs/src/connections/storage/data-lakes/index.md

 ## Set up Segment Data Lakes

 For detailed instructions on how to configure Segment Data Lakes, see the [Data Lakes catalog page](/docs/connections/storage/catalog/data-lakes/).
-Be sure to consider the EMR and AWS IAM components listed below."
+Be sure to consider the EMR and AWS IAM components listed below.

 ### EMR